 BD Addr must be set during startup for EM9301 since it does not have a stored fix address.
-The EM9304 comes with an valid address stored in Flash/OTP.
+The EM9304 comes with an valid address stored in OTP.

 SCO data is not supported since it is LE only.

-Baud rate could be set for UART mode.
+Baud rate can be set for UART mode.
 For SPI, the master controls the speed via the SPI Clock line.
 With 3.3V, 16 Mhz is supported.

-Init scripts are not required although it is possible to upload small firmware patches to RAM or the OTP memory.
+Init scripts are not required although it is possible to upload small firmware patches to RAM or the OTP memory (EM9304 only).